-by Gwynevere Isabella

 We try to cut down on cross contamination by using certain cutting boards for each thing being cut.
 For example, there is a cutting board for prepared food, meats, vegetables, and other types of raw food.
 Employees are required to keep their hair tied up, or to use a hair net, and gloves, to keep their hair and skin out of the food they prepare.”

 “Those are a lot of rules!
 But are these rules actually enforced?”
 I asked, frowning.
 “I mean, honestly, it’s like a fast food restaurant.
 How important can cleanliness really be to a bunch of college students, anyway?
-We’re not the cleanest bunch on earth.
-What if I was rude to you while I ordered?
-Would I end up with spit in my burger?”
+We’re not the cleanest bunch on earth.”

 “Oh no,” Sterling assured me immediately.
 “These rules of sanitation are quite strict, and heavily enforced by our superiors.
-There isn’t any saliva in your burger, that’s for sure.
-And if that is a worry of yours regardless, you could always take it up with the F.A.B.”
+There isn’t any saliva in your burger, that’s for sure.”

 “Well,” I asked.
 “What about raw materials for our meals?
 Specifically organic foods and or meats?
 Do we have them?”